yxxli-code/FraudDetectionService/README.md

 The service can be deployed as multiple instances with HPA when either of the following requirement are met:

 - all rules are based on single event itself (check the business rule requirements)
-- UserStateTracker is extended to read UserState to KVCache on process of every event.
+- UserStateTracker is extended to read UserState from KVCache on process of every event (Now it's saved to KVCache on process of every event).